-Where are the wild areas and what’s in them?
+Where is the meadow and what’s in it?

 Yellow Rattle in flower

 The leaf bins were made out of recycled pallets by the Men in Sheds community group (https://meninsheds-cheltenham.org/), and were placed on site in the autumn of 2019, along with the first log pile.
 A big thank you to the Men in Sheds, and to those who donated wood from their gardens and helped to transport it.
 The Men in Sheds also made six bird boxes, which were placed around the site in trees and in the hedge.

 By late spring of 2020, we were seeing excellent germination of the Yellow Rattle seed, and also the very exciting appearance of a bee orchid.
 Many of the plants we had already observed in the sward (selfheal, speedwell, plantain, wood avens and black medick) flourished, and the traditional wildflower seed germinated and began to establish.

 Plant species seen in the first year: Bee orchid, black medick, bush vetch, buttercup, cat’s ear, creeping cinquefoil, daisies, ragwort, red clover, ribwort plantain, scarlet pimpernel, selfheal, speedwell (germander), speedwell (thyme-leaved), wood avens, yarrow, yellow rattle.